amanchokshi/retro-icons/README.md

 Now, our custom calender icon will update everyday to show the date, in our custom `retro` style.

 ### Bonus Tips
-Modify these icons and make your own!
+Modify these icons and make them your own!

-This repository contains my intermediate vector files which I used to create these icons.
+This repository contains the intermediate vector files which I used to create these icons.
 These can serve as the base for modifications, or as an inspiration to create something new and awesome. `retro-icons/templates/palette.ai` is an Adobe Illustrator file which contains the color palette which I used for these icons and well as a template for the icon shape.